Madonna postpones 'Celebration' tour after intensive care hospitalisation

 “I would love to,” shared Minogue.
 “And I think now is the time.
 There I said it.
 Now is the time to do our best to make that happen.”

 Madonna is also a leading contender a being a potential headliner at Glastonbury 2024.
-According to NME‘s Glasto 2024 predictions, if her ‘Celebration Tour’ ends at the end of January next year in Mexico and extends it into 2024, the pop icon would fit into co-organiser Emily Eavis’ comments about two female headliners who have never played Worthy Farm before.
+If her ‘Celebration Tour’ ends at the end of January next year in Mexico and extends it into 2024, the pop icon would fit into co-organiser Emily Eavis’ comments about two female headliners who have never played Worthy Farm before.